Inside the Walls of Folsom Prison

-Inside the Walls of Folsom Prison is a 1951 American film noir crime film directed by Crane Wilbur and starring Steve Cochran and David Brian.
-Set in Folsom State Prison in California, the film was seen both in the United States and Europe.
+Inside the Walls of Folsom Prison is a 1951 American crime film noir set at Folsom State Prison in California.
+It was directed by Crane Wilbur and stars Steve Cochran and David Brian.

-Country singer Johnny Cash saw this movie while serving in the United States Air Force in West Germany in October 1951, and used it as an inspiration for his hit song "Folsom Prison Blues," which he recorded numerous times between 1955 and his death in 2003.

-The film was featured in the 2005 biographical film Walk the Line, in which Cash (played by Joaquin Phoenix) and other Air Force personnel are depicted seeing the film.

 Plot

-During the 1920s, before the 1944 California prison reform, Warden Ben Rickey rules Folsom Prison with a ruthless hand.
-He believes that prisons should be used for punishment, rather than rehabilitation to reduce the incidence of repeated returns to jail (recidivism).
-His methods are violent, torturous, and intended to beat the prisoners into submission.
+During the 1920s, long before the 1944 California prison reform, Warden Ben Rickey rules Folsom Prison with a ruthless hand.
+He believes that prisons should be used for punishment rather than for rehabilitation to reduce recidivism.
+His methods are violent, torturous and intended to beat the prisoners into submission.

 Chuck Daniels, one of the toughest inmates, and his group of followers are intent on escaping.
-However, after an attempt which is thwarted by Rickey, a riot ensues resulting in the deaths of two officers and a few prisoners.
-Rickey, with his iron fist, doles out severe and cruel punishments to all prisoners connected to the incident.
+However, after an attempt that is thwarted by Rickey, a riot ensues, resulting in the deaths of two officers and a few prisoners.
+Rickey exacts severe and cruel punishments to all prisoners connected to the incident.

-In response to increasing violence, and the warden's inhumane treatment, the prison's board of directors hire an assistant, Mark Benson, as captain of the guards.
-He believes that the inmates, despite their serious crimes, ought to be treated better and given an opportunity to change by being educated on how to live on the outside, prior to release, in order to increase their chances of becoming productive members of society.
-Benson makes many changes to the regimen including serving meat, allowing inmates to talk during meal times, and promoting rehabilitation programs such as employment help.
-He changes the way the guards do their jobs as well, by expecting them to come to work clean, behave in a professional way, and discontinue the senseless beatings that cause trouble.
+In response to increasing violence and the warden's inhumane treatment, the prison's board of directors hires Mark Benson as captain of the guards.
+He believes that the inmates should receive better treatment and that providing them with education about how to live on the outside will increase their chances of becoming productive members of society.
+Benson makes many changes to the regimen, including serving meat, allowing inmates to talk during meal times and promoting rehabilitation programs such as employment help.
+He requires that the guards arrive at work clean, behave in a professional manner and discontinue the senseless beatings.

-These changes go against the wishes of the warden and Benson eventually leaves his post as captain of the guards.
-With Benson gone, Rickey reverts all of the reforms and the inmates retaliate with yet another escape attempt.
+The changes contravene Rickey's wishes, and Benson eventually leaves his post.
+With Benson gone, Rickey rescinds all of the reforms and the inmates retaliate with yet another escape attempt.
 A riot erupts in which many are fatally wounded.